Hexheld/hexheld-docs/MD/Pilot16.md

 The offset register may be `HL`, `IX`, or a Z register.
 For the latter, two additional memory accesses are performed before and after to get the Z register's value and write the auto-index modification, respectively.

 The register value may be either increased or decreased.
-The amount is implicit and depends on the operation size: 1 for 8-bit or 2 for 16-bit.
+The amount is implicit and depends on the operation size: 1 for 8-bit, 2 for 16-bit, or 4 for 24-bit.
 The index occurs immediately after the operand has been read from (source) or written to (read-modify-write or destination).

 When the data segment is used and if the instruction allows, the `A` flag reports whether the register value wrapped and that a segment adjustment is required.
 For more information, see **Segment Adjust**.

 The operand is written the same way as a Register Offset operand, but the register name has a "`+`" or "`-`" suffix.
 For example, an auto-increase of `IX` with the data segment is written as "`DS:[IX+]`".

+> Editor's Note: Incorporate the cycle penalties for auto-indexing into this document.

 ### Memory - Displacement Index